lxibarra/team-draw/Readme.md

 This Doc is not final
 More tests are needed
+Undo/Redo feature is a must and its not finished

 ## Shape Services
 If you want to add more shape options you have to create services with the following guidelines (Recommended only)